 For this purpose, a coordinated portfolio of programmes, initiatives and networks has been made available.

-Austrian Research and Technology Report 2022
+Austrian Research and Technology Report 2023

-The Austrian Research and Technology Report (RTR) pursuant to Article 8 of the Research Organisation Act (FOG) is prepared annually on behalf of the ministries responsible for research and technology, namely the Federal Ministry of Education, Science and Research (BMBWF), the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK), and the Federal Ministry of Labour and Economy (BMAW).
-Based on current data, it presents an outline of Austria's position in research, technology and innovation policy.
+The Austrian Research and Technology Report (FTB) is the annual status report on federally funded research, technology and innovation in Austria and is prepared on behalf of the Federal Ministry of Education, Science and Research (BMBWF), the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK), and the Federal Ministry of Labour and Economy (BMAW) pursuant to Section 8 of the Research Organisation Act (FOG).

 Contact